 Step 2.
 Separate and strip off 1" of each wire.
 You have *just* made booster cables!
 Good for you.

 Black wire = negative Striped or solid white wire = positive

 IT IS VERY IMPORTANT TO NOT MIX THE TWO UP.

 Step 3.
 Remove the screws holding the battery together.

-For Ryobi batteries it’s a star shaped screw head like this.
+For Ryobi batteries it's a star shaped screw head like the one below.

 There's a hidden screw under a piece of plastic.
 You need to pry the plastic off to get at the screw underneath.
 I used a very thin screwdriver to pry it off.